RahulJoshvaa/Stock-Automation-using-Airflow/README.md

 ---

 ### 6️⃣ Access Airflow Web UI
-Wait until the server fully starts, then visit:
+Wait until the server fully starts, then visit(since we used 8081 port for binding):
 👉 **http://localhost:8081**

 Login with: